lyxnli/Boostd/README.md

 > Coded in VS using [Win32 API](https://learn.microsoft.com/en-us/windows/win32/api/) for the UI

 ## Usage
+> WARNING!
+Don't use executables from any other rep other then this one!
 Look for releases, and download.
 If there isn't any, the project is in debug stage, and you will find the latest exe in the [bin](https://github.com/EfectX/Boostd/tree/main/bin) folder